DimaPhil/transcribe-video/README.md

 - If you get a 413 error, restart Docker containers: `docker-compose down && docker-compose up -d`
 - On Docker Desktop, check Docker's resource limits in preferences
 - For files over 100MB, consider uploading to Google Drive/YouTube first, then use the URL

+### YouTube Cookie Authentication

+Some YouTube videos require authentication (age-restricted, private, or region-locked content).
+The transcriber supports cookie-based authentication:

+**Web Interface:**
+1. When entering a YouTube URL, a cookie upload section will appear
+2. Export cookies using browser extensions like "Get cookies.txt" or "cookies.txt"
+3. Upload the cookies.txt file
+4. The cookies will be used for that download session only

+**Telegram Bot:**
+1. Use `/setcookies` command
+2. Follow the instructions to export your YouTube cookies
+3. Send the cookies.txt file to the bot
+4. Cookies are stored securely and auto-deleted after 24 hours
+5. Use `/removecookies` to manually delete them

+**Security Notes:**
+- Cookies are stored in encrypted form with random filenames
+- Web interface uses session-based storage (expires on browser close)
+- Telegram bot deletes cookies after 24 hours automatically
+- Never share your cookies file with others
+- Only use cookies from your own YouTube account

+## Advanced Configuration

+### Environment Variables

+The following environment variables can be configured in your `.env` file:

+**Required:**
+- `OPENAI_API_KEY` - Your OpenAI API key for transcription
+- `TELEGRAM_BOT_TOKEN` - Your Telegram bot token (if using Telegram bot)

+**Optional for Large File Support:**
+- `TELEGRAM_API_ID` - Telegram API ID from https://my.telegram.org/apps
+- `TELEGRAM_API_HASH` - Telegram API Hash from https://my.telegram.org/apps

+**Advanced Path Configuration (rarely needed):**
+- `TELEGRAM_API_DATA_DIR` - Path where telegram-bot-api stores files (default: `/var/lib/telegram-bot-api`)
+- `TELEGRAM_API_MOUNT_PATH` - Mount path in telegram-bot container (default: `/telegram-bot-api-files`)

+These path variables allow you to customize the file storage locations if needed, making the deployment more flexible for different environments.